BlackPanther1234567/Decentralized-MusicPlayer/README.md

-# 🎵 Decentralized Music Player dApp
+# 🎵 Ethereum-based Music Purchase Platform

 A decentralized music streaming platform powered by **Ethereum + Hardhat**.
 This dApp allows users to connect their **MetaMask wallet**, unlock songs using **ETH**, and stream music securely with a blockchain-based payment system.